 This program is for PA residents only.
 Your child must be three years old on or before September 1 of the year for which you are applying.
 Priority enrollment is given to children who are four years old on or before September 1.
 Families must be income-eligible.

 How to Apply

 Download, print and fill out both applications, then call 570-402-0127 for an appointment to turn in the applications and submit other required documentation.
-You may also fill out the applications online and return them to email@example.com.
+You may also scan the completed applications and return them to firstname.lastname@example.org.
 We will then contact you to schedule an appointment to provide the rest of the documentation.

 You will need:

 Everyone must qualify financially.
 Income must be below 300% of the Federal Poverty Level, with priority going to below 250%.
 Must be able to verify family size and income with prior year’s tax return and/or other documents.

 · Please be on time for your appointment.
 Call if you are running late or need directions.

 · You will be temped and asked to use hand sanitizer on your way in the building.

 · Please try to bring as few people as possible.

 · You will be given a brief tour.